ethannef/Parking-Sensor-Project/README2.md

 - "The main idea of the article is to place a PNI Place Pod magnetic sensor in the parking areas that detects the occupancy of that area and then this information will be sent to the cloud via Things Mate application to provide the live data"
 - LoRaWAN rationale: "preferred because of its low power consumption with higher range of communication and also to ensure the seamless data transfer among the sensors and to the connected servers"

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage of LoRaWAN over alternatives (stated):** Source explicitly states LoRaWAN is "preferred because of its low power consumption with higher range of communication" — both stated as direct reasons for the choice

 ---

 ### 5.6 Privacy Leakage of LoRaWAN Smart Parking Sensors (ScienceDirect 2022)